Sigmmma/c20/src/content/h1/scripting/limits/readme.md

 The total amount of string data from all the scenario's scripts must remain below the limit.

 ## Object lists
 When you generate object lists by calling functions like `ai_actors`, the list and its referenced objects are stored in the [game state](~game-state).
 The number of lists is limited to 48 while references total 128.
 If you request too many object lists per tick you may see the warning `no more script object lists; something bad will probably happen` in the console.
-To force unused lists to be garbage collected before the tick ends, you can call `garbage_collect_now`.
+You can also hit this limit if you're storing too many object lists in globals.
+Objects which are removed from the game world are automatically removed from script object lists, but you can force this to happen earlier for non-visible objects with `garbage_collect_now`.

 ## Threads
 Although you can declare [512 or 1024 scripts](#script-declarations), the [game state](~game-state#datum-arrays) supports at most **256** running threads, which static scripts wouldn't contribute to.